FindMeSomeFun/gtnh-questbook-online/README.md

 Page organization:
 1. Menu part holding: Version + Questline Menu + Theme.
 2. Selected Questline Description + Tree.
-Border color meaning: Green = optional, Red = main
+Border: Green = optional, Red = main, Double = selected.
 3. Quest Info placeholder where Quest selected from Questline Tree is shown + Auto-Scroll to it.
 4. Pre Quest Info placeholder where Quest selected from Pre-Requisites is shown + Auto-Scroll to it.
 5. Pinned Quests placeholder where Pinned Quest are listed - no Auto-Scroll here.